SITL-Eng/sitl_manus/README.md

 # sitl_manus

-A ROS package for hand tracking and gesture recognition using Manus gloves and VIVE trackers for robotic surgery applications
+A ROS package for hand tracking and gesture recognition using Manus gloves and VIVE trackers for robotic surgery applications,
 ![System diagram](Slide1.jpg)

 ## Publications